Dragonmystic707/exalted-reincarnated/docs/System.md

 -----------------

-Players and Storytellers are encouraged to work together to craft and use Custom Charms that fit individual characters and their needs–the provided charms are intended to cover most common uses of charms, but could never encompass all that an Exalt *could* do.
+Players and Storytellers are encouraged to work together to craft and use Custom Charms that fit individual characters and their needs--the provided charms are intended to cover most common uses of charms, but could never encompass all that an Exalt *could* do.

-Charms and Custom Charms do not have any sort of “niche protection” from each other.
+Charms and Custom Charms do not have any sort of "niche protection" from each other.
 Do not be afraid to create Custom Charms that have similar effects.

-Making custom charms can be a bit difficult, so let’s run through an example.
+Making custom charms can be a bit difficult, so let's run through an example.

 ##### Example: Searing Sunfire Interdiction